 2) Consistent participation in the theatre program.

 3) Any major or minor

 LLOYD E. CRISP THEATRE AND SPEECH COMMUNICATION SCHOLARSHIP

 The fund is “to be used to support students pursuing a degree in Theatre or Speech Communication.
 Preference shall be given to diverse students who have achieved at least sophomore standing, and demonstrate financial need.
 For the purpose of the scholarship, ‘diverse students’ is defined to include: first generation to attend college, having financial need as demonstrated on the FAFSA, having a disability, having a primary life role prior to attending OSU that was other than student, being a member of a Racial or ethnic minority in the community, or having a history of involvement in diverse communities (including racial or ethnic minority communities, disabled communities or Gay, Lesbian, Bisexual, Transgender communities).
 Students shall be selected by a scholarship committee in the School of Arts and Communication.”

-This scholarship alternates every year between being awarded from the Speech Comm department or the Theatre Arts department.
+This scholarship alternates every year between being awarded from the Speech Communication department or the Theatre Arts department.
 The 2017-2018 award was for Theatre.
 The 2018-2019 award will be for a Speech Communication student.